 21 April Spring Nail Ideas That Are Fresh, Floral, and Actually Wearable in 2026

 April is one of those months where your nails can genuinely change how you feel.
 The weather shifts, the light gets softer, and suddenly last season’s deep burgundy feels completely out of place.
 But with so many spring nail trends circulating, it’s easy to land on something that looks gorgeous in a photo and impractical on your hands within 48 hours.
-This guide cuts through the noise.
-Whether you’re heading into Easter brunches, outdoor events, or just want something fresh for everyday wear, these 21 April spring nail ideas are chosen for real wearability, visual appeal, and staying power not just aesthetics.

 What Makes a Great April Nail Look?